danielmess/taggr/README.md

 5) Clicking on a photo's tag buttons to filter the logged-in user's photos
 6) Error handling on the backend side to handle adding a new photo that has no tags given
 7) Better styling in general.
+8) much much better JDoc-style documentation of my methods and functions

+<del>9) populating the database with an example user so you can see how taggr looks and functions right off the bat without adding photos yourself</del> **implemented 4-6-21!**

 Thanks go to: